Medical Negligence Claim Process

 - Suspension on the time limits on claims.
 This will be triggered by writing to the NHS Resolution.
 The NHSR however have the right to challenge or approve the suspension of time limits for the case.

 - To fast track the medical negligence claims process, documents relevant to your claim can be sent and received using Emails.

 - The NHSR also warns against the use of covid-19 to delay cases.

-- The NHS Resolutions also recommends that response to requests for interim payments be made within three weeks.
+- The NHS Resolutions also recommends that responses to requests for interim payments be made within three weeks.

 Classification Of Medical Negligence

 Medical negligence can occur in many ways.
 You may make medical negligence compensation claims against a healthcare provider, for example- negligence claims against doctors or make hospital negligence claims against the NHS for medical negligence suffered in the NHS.
 You can also make claims for negligent treatment received in private hospitals.

 Examples of medical negligence include-

 - Care Home Negligence- for negligent treatment suffered in a care home such as medication errors and pressure sores.